Author – Kamal Chaturvedi

 - Mini Wind Turbine is installed on top of a tall tower or placed in open fields to collect kinetic energy from the wind whenever it blows.

-- Aero-Wind Generator converts kinetic energy of the wind turbine into electricity and controls the input.
+- Aero-Wind Generator converts the wind turbine’s kinetic energy into electricity and controls the input.